loolaz/redis-mutex-semaphore/README.md

 **Semaphore.createSemaphoreClient(key, count, [function callback(err, result){}])**

 **or Semaphore.createSemaphoreClient(key, count).then(function(result){})**
-- result : semaphoreClient object for success / null or undefined for fail
+- result : semaphoreClient object for success / null for fail

 **Mutex.createMutexClient(key, ttl, [function callback(err, result){}])**

 **or Mutex.createMutexClient(key, ttl).then(function(result){})**

-- result : mutexClient object for success / null or undefined for fail
+- result : mutexClient object for success / null for fail

 **Whenever createXXXClient method is called, the redis key that you have passed through is also reset.
 So please be careful that you do not lose any context of these objects by mistakenly calling this method with the same key again in other places(other codes in the same process/other processes/other machines) while using the mutex/semaphore with the key.**